IDHalverson/quandl-eod-helper/README.md

 Eod.setEodData(eodData)
 ```

+# Usage

 **Fetch the data from Quandl.**

-Data is stored within the `Eod` instance.
+When fetching, data is stored within the `Eod` instance.
 ```
 Eod.fetch()
 ```

-**Your data should now be available for use, using the Eod.data() method!**
+**Your data should now be available for use, using the `Eod.data()` method!**

-Note: If you configured your own Quandl API data, you can use Eod.data() now (skip the previous 'fetch' step) to parse that data.
+Note: If you configured your own Quandl API data, you can use Eod.data() now (skip the previous 'fetch' step) to just parse that data.

 Example response from our configurations:
 ```